Liam Walker: Trials and back to San Roque

 It was reported that Walker turned up at a training base of Dundee United in Spain without notice and requested a possible trial.
 This was however refused by Dundee United's management.
 He was also linked to a move for Aris Thessaloniki, but the deal fell through.

 In late July, Walker returned to San Roque, only training with the club while waiting for a "convincing offer" from any club.
 On 2 August, he signed with San Roque.

 Walker scored in his San Roque re-debut on 5 October, but in a 1–2 home loss against Recreativo B. He finished his second spell with the club with nine appearances, scoring two goals.

 Bnei Yehuda

 On 9 January 2014, it was announced that Walker had been released from his contract with CD San Roque after his buyout clause had been met.
-On 21 January 2013 he joined Israeli Premier League side Bnei Yehuda Tel Aviv F.C. on a -year contract, after being recommended by Yossi Benayoun and reuniting with former teammate James Keene.
+On 21 January, he joined Israeli Premier League side Beni Yehuda Tel Aviv on a two-and-a-half year contract, after being recommended by Yossi Benayoun and reuniting with former teammate James Keene.

 He played 14 total games during his time in the Middle East, scoring a long-range free kick in a 2–0 win at Hapoel Ra'anana on 1 February.